alkahaf/Bookly/README.md

 # Bookly e-Commerce

 ## Project Description
-Bookly is an e-commerce application built using Blazor and .NET 8.
+Bookly is an e-commerce application built using Razor and .NET 8.
 It allows users to browse, search, and purchase books online.
 The application includes features for managing products, categories, and user accounts.

 ## Features
 - User authentication and authorization